mcgouganp/VLCStreamer/README.md

 VLCStreamer
 ===========

 This is a QT-based server for the VLCStreamerClient.
 It runs as a daemon process (i.e. no GUI).
 It is written using the QT framework.
-Since it is QT-based, there has been some thought given to making it multiplatform compatible, however it is primarily targetted to Linux installations.
+Since it is QT-based, there has been some thought given to making it multiplatform compatible, however it is primarily targeted to Linux installations.

 Prerequisites